serverpod/serverpod_docs/docs/07-deployments/04-deploying-to-aws.md

 Finally, to complete your Serverpod configuration, you will need to edit the `config/staging.yaml` and `config/production.yaml` files.
 In these files you should:

-1. replace the `examplepod.com` domain with the domain you are using for your server.
+1. Replace the `examplepod.com` domain with the domain you are using for your server.

-2. replace the database with the database url from the RDS.
-Replace the url with the corresponding environment yaml file in `mypod_server/config` under the `database.host` section
+2. Replace the database with the database url from the RDS.
+Replace the url with the corresponding environment yaml file in `mypod_server/config` under the `database.host` section.
+The following command should help you retrieve the URL for your database.

 ```bash
 aws rds describe-db-instances --db-instance-identifier ${YOUR_DB_INSTANCE_ID} | jq ".DBInstances.[0].Endpoint.Address" -r